 Pro One of the first games to implement full co-op gameplay, Pandemic remains one of the defining examples of the genre

-With multiple player roles to choose from and the unique way that areas are randomly infected, each playthrough is an entirely different experience.
+With multiple player roles (Pilot, Scientist, Doctor, etc) to choose from and the card draw that infects areas at random, each playthrough is an entirely different experience.
 Pandemic also has multiple expansions adding more player roles and even a traitor mechanic which can turn the game from fully co-op to 1 vs many, adding an additional challenge for the good guys to overcome.
-All of this combines in a game that will continue to get played even years after being purchased.

-Pro There is variety.
-The different editions/expansions stay true to the Pandemic experience yet offer something fresh each time.
+Pro The different editions/expansions stay true to the Pandemic experience yet offer something fresh each time

 Con Can suffer from Alpha-gamer / quarterbacking issues